bvibber/ogv.js/README.md

 See also a standalone demo with performance metrics at https://brionv.com/misc/ogv.js/demo/

 * streaming: yes (with Range header)
-* seeking: yes for Ogg (with Range header), no for WebM
+* seeking: yes for Ogg and WebM (with Range header)
 * color: yes
 * audio: yes, with a/v sync (requires Web Audio or Flash)
 * background threading: yes (video, audio decoders in Workers)